ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

   2014-10-30T17:51:39: Application "ctbutterfly" terminated after 15 wall clock seconds, consuming 0.051253 seconds of CPU time.

-Now that you have computed the confidence band of the spectral fit and that you will have an ASCII file named ``butterfly.txt'' on disk you can visualise the butterfly using the script ``show_butterfly.py'' that is in the ctools ``example'' folder.
+Now that you have computed the confidence band of the spectral fit and that you will have an ASCII file named ``butterfly.txt`` on disk you can visualise the butterfly using the script ``show_butterfly.py`` that is in the ctools ``example`` folder.
 You will need matplotlib on your system to make this work.
 To launch the script, type:

 .. code-block:: bash